d12frosted/elpa-mirror/stable-melpa/decide-readme.txt

 A tilde (~) can be used anywhere in a table string to insert nothing, to prevent the parser from recognizing some word, or to glue together words or dice-specifiers without a space to separate them.
+A possible expansion for a table name can have a weight added to make it more likely to be choosen like ("dragon" .
+3) (making it three times as likely to be choosen as an expansion that has no weight given).
 The default-value for decide-tables contains some examples to hopefully make all this a bit less confusing.